 - Ferment in a cool dark place (out of direct sunlight) for 14 days.

 - After 14 days, strain juice into another container.
-Now you can do a secondary fermentation if you like to add more complex flavors.
 You can also use the beets for another purpose such as vegetable stock or a second run (see below).

 - Add other sweet flavors like fresh fruit juice to balance the salty and sour kvass notes.
-Use 2 fluid ounces fresh juice per quart/liter of kvass.
+Use 60 ml (1/4 cup) of fresh juice per quart/liter of kvass.

 - Tighten cap and ferment at room temperature 1-3 days.